Help Center

 Add Table to Elementor Page

-dynamic table in elementor
+dynamic table content settings

-Once the Elementor table is styled-up, click on the “Publish” button.
+Once the Elementor table is styled up, click on the “Publish” button.

-Elementor responsive table is finally complete.
+The Elementor responsive table is finally complete.
 Now you know how to build a WordPress SQL-based table in Elementor using JetEngine and its features.

 Was this article helpful?